strikersix23/sdk-tools/README.md

 At first, we cannot directly use the termux to build AOSP, because blueprint and soong compilation fails for aarch64 architecture

-So we use cmake to build each tool separately, which includes android-sdk/build-tools and platform-tools, such as aapt aapt2 aidl zipalign adb fastboot ... etc, If you need other tools, please add the CMakeLists.txt under build-tools/cmake
+So we use cmake to build each tool separately, which includes android-sdk/build-tools and platform-tools, such as aapt aapt2 aidl zipalign adb fastboot ... etc, If you need other tools, please add the CMakeLists.txt under cmake

 Currently only supports aarch64 architecture, if you want to compile other architectures such as armeabi-v7a x86 x86_64, you need to refer to Android.bp to modify the corresponding CMakeLists.txt